Identify24/AndroidSdk/README.md

 3. **IDENTIFICATION_INFORMATION_WITH_CARD_PHOTO :** The customer takes photos of front and back side of ID card and send.
 It should be a separate module on mobile app.
 There can be a frame to guiding customer.
 These photos are named differently and shown on agent panel automatically.

-4. **VITALITY_TEST :** This control has a few steps: Smiling, winking, turning head to right, turning head to left, speech.
+4. **LIVENESS_TEST :** This control has a few steps: Smiling, winking, turning head to right, turning head to left, speech.
 These are separate steps, and it should be a module on mobile app.

-5. **DIJITAL_SIGNATURE :** The customer can write and sign on phone.
+5. **SIGNATURE :** The customer can write and sign on phone.
 The data should be taken.